Taking Care of Your Bosom when Transitioning

 You can give yourself a self-breast exam, while also using a product like Bōsm’s Pure Breast Serum, which has sesame oil, a nourishing moisturizer that has been shown to reduce scar tissue and improve skin elasticity.
 Surgeons report that patients with better skin elasticity may have better outcomes for healed scars.

-You can use a castor-oil based product before your top surgery to improve skin health.
-And after surgery, you can use a Bōsm massage ritual to give yourself a breast-exam and soften your scars at all once.
+You can use a castor-oil based product such as Bōsm Breast Serum before your top surgery to improve skin health.
+And after surgery, you can use a Bōsm Breast Serum and massage ritual to soften your scars.
 The massage also promotes a healthy lymphatic system and the drainage of toxins.

 Chest Binding Risks and Safety